wizards-of-lua/wizards-of-lua/docs/index.md

 the creativity of former plain consumers into a multitude of game contents and experiences.

-And finally The Wizards of Lua is a Minecraft modification that simply adds the `/lua` command to the game.
+And finally 'The Wizards of Lua' is the name of a Minecraft modification that simply adds the `/lua` command to the game.

 # The Lingua Magica
 By installing the ['Wizards of Lua' mod](https://github.com/wizards-of-lua/luamod)